matthewjosephtaylor/docksand/README.md

 ## Usage

 1. change into some random directory where you want to keep your experimentation files.
-2. run 'docksand'
+2. run 'docksand' or 'docksand somerepository:sometag'

-This will spin up a docker container that will 'wrap around' your current working directory.
+This will spin up a docker container that will 'wrap around' your current working directory by mounting it as a volume inside the container.

 Feel free to install OS binaries, or play with the container OS in any way you wish.